 I serve on the MICCAI Society Student Board, and participate in the MIT-MGH SITECOR program, which allows engineers to observe surgical procedures in an effort to improve O.R. technologies.
 I also have a side passion for computational photography and vision.

 My wife, Monica, is a graduate student at MIT in the Biology department doing exciting research on cancer biology.

 I'm interested in the prediction of an entire medical image (e.g. MRI) given a subject's genotype and environmental factors.
 Towards this end, we are currently developing predictive mathematical models, the first of which will be presented at MICCAI 2015 in Munich.

 Stroke is one of the top causes of death and debilitating injury.
 We are developing models for extracting important phenotypes from medical stroke imaging to aid in prediction, risk assesment and genetic exploration.
 Stroke is also a main applications of our imaging genetics models mentioned above.

-N.S.
+A.V.
+Dalca, R. Sridharan, N.S.
 Rost, P. Golland.

 Large Image CollectionsIn MICCAI-IMIC Interactive Medical Image Computing Workshop, 2014.
 Best paper award for impact and usability.
 Finalist CSAIL Amazing Research Highlight Competition.

 Since 2010, I've taken pictures of the Boston Skyline from a high vantage point.
 The more than one million images have been captured with different high resolution cameras (SLRs, GoPros, P&S, cell phone cameras).
 Some pictures are singletons (just one picture was taken for, say, that week or that day) whereas others are part of series or timelapses (and vary from 1/second to 1/minute, etc).
 I'm happy to share this data and am currently setting up a repository for it

 .
 There are several cool projects that could be done.
 Go to the project homepage to explore samples from the data with tipiX, and get more information!